-At St Nicolas we have a Social Responsibility group which is especially concerned with areas of Fair Trade, Environmental Awareness and connections with our Community.
+At St Nicolas we have an Eco Team (formerly the Social Responsibility group) which is concerned to raise awareness about Fair Trade, Environmental issues and connections with our Community.

-We are proud to have been a Fair Trade church since 2006.
-We have committed to using fairly traded products whenever we serve refreshments.
-We have a stall offering Traidcraft, Zaytoun and other fairly traded products for sale once a month on the second Sunday.
-Additional products can be ordered from the Traidcraft catalogue.
-We promote Fair Trade fortnight each year with an event raising funds for Traidcraft Exchange, which is one of the charities we support as a Church.
+We have been a Fair Trade church since 2006 which means that we have committed to using fairly traded products whenever we serve refreshments, and encouraging other users of our church rooms to do the same.
+We have a stall offering a selection of fairly traded and recycled products for sale once a month on the third Sunday.
+Most items are sold at cost to promote Fairtrade, any profit from the stall goes to the fairtrade charity, Transform Trade.
+We promote Fair Trade fortnight each year with an event raising funds for Traidcraft Exchange, Traidcraft’s development charity.

 Our Traidcraft Stall.

-We facilitate innovative recycling by collecting and redistributing many things that Mole Valley District Council cannot, and often items can be recycled for the benefit of charities.
+While recognising that recycling is not the ultimate answer, we facilitate innovative recycling by collecting and redistributing many things that Mole Valley District Council cannot, and often these items can be recycled for the benefit of charities.

 At present we collect:

-old spectacles (passed on to Mission for Vision)
+spectacles (passed on to local opticians for reuse in schemes such as Mission for Vision)

-binoculars (sent to the RSPB for use by conservation organisations in Third World countries)
+binoculars (which are passed on to the RSPB for use by conservation groups in Third World countries)

 postcards (collected for Mission Aviation Fellowship)